grucloud/grucloud/docusaurus/docs/azure/AzureGettingStarted.md

 npm i -g @grucloud/core
 ```

-Clone one of the azure examples:
+Clone the code and go to one of the azure examples:

 ```bash
 git clone git@github.com:FredericHeem/grucloud.git